DanielHou315/QClap-Mobile/README.md

 ## Updates:
 *March 2022 Update: I am moving towards v2, which is cross-platform and cloud-based.*

-*March 2022 Update: iPad Screen is still too reflective and not bright enough.If you want a stable cloud solution, Azure Video Indexer may be viable.*
+*March 2022 Update: iPad Screen is still too reflective and not bright enough.
+If you want a stable cloud solution, Azure Video Indexer may be viable.*

 ---

 # QClap v2